 Other Mustela Products

-Kristin: a few months ago
+Kristin: about a year ago

 Although this product is expensive, I think that it's worth the money.
 I have tried other brands and this one was by far the best.
 One stick has lasted almost a year and I've been using it on my daughter even more often since she started solids and I began wiping her face after her meals.

 We love this little magic stick!
 I was originally skeptical, as it's a bit pricey and it's pretty teeny, but a little bit goes a long way.
 One application keeps both my 3 year old's and 5 month old's cheeks soft and protected all day....and it smells absolutely delicious!
 It's gentle enough for very sensitive skin and the stick format makes it easy to apply...even for little boys who insist on doing it themselves :) Definitely recommended.